Thomasdezeeuw/heph/README.md

 Bounded capacity channel.

-The channel is a multi-producer, single-consumer (MPSC) first in, first out (FIFO) bounded queue.
+The channel is a multi-producer, single-consumer (MPSC) bounded queue.
 It is designed to be used as inbox for actors, following the [actor model].

 [actor model]: https://en.wikipedia.org/wiki/Actor_model